dagnall53/ESPMQTTRocnetSound/README.md

 # ESPMQTTRocnetSound
 This is a significant upgrade to my ESPWIFIRocnet project, adding .wav based sound effects for the Loco.

+Please note that there a lot of compiler directives (#defines) set in "Directives.h", these allow the code to be set up for a range of different uses and available hardware.

 Video of an initial test set-up without the loco: https://youtu.be/Vd0HbV_MXVI

-It gives full control over a loco's motor and front and rear lights and plays "chuff" and "whistle" sound effects that are very similar to those available from commercial DCC sound decoders.
+As a loco decoder it gives full control over a loco's motor and front and rear lights and plays "chuff" and "whistle" sound effects that are very similar to those available from commercial DCC sound decoders.
 Its main limitation is that it cannot simultaneously play two tracks, so the "chuff" effects are temporarily muted whilst whistles etc are played.

 The interface is designed to be used as a Node in a RocRail http://wiki.rocrail.net/doku.php controlled model railway and uses the RocNet (http://wiki.rocrail.net/doku.php?id=rocnet:rocnet-prot-en) protocol with an MQTT interface using the PubSubClient https://github.com/knolleary/pubsubclient.